 CollegeParkMD.gov

 For the past year or so, the City has been starting up a project to redesign its website.
 The website has been criticized in the past for being difficult to use and navigate.
-It also lacks some important functionality, such as social media integration and ADA compliance.

 The City Council put money in the budget this year to hire a web design consultant to improve the appearance and design of the website and make it fully accessible for people with disabilities.